-- Collect List of Participants, pictures and other pertinent information - Contact local media in advance of meet to arrange coverage (newspaper, radio, TV, Cable TV) - e.
+- a.
+Collect List of Participants, pictures and other pertinent information - b.
+Contact local media in advance of meet to arrange coverage (newspaper, radio, TV, Cable TV) - c.
 Place information on school web site - d.
 Press area on course (to cover meet and interview runners/coaches after meet) - e.
 Photographers area on course - f.
-Must Post Results via Internet to IHSA - May fax results of the regional to the correlated Sectional Manager.
+Must Post Results via Internet to IHSA - g.
+May fax results of the regional to the correlated Sectional Manager.